 A network profile defines a group of networks and network settings that are available for a cloud account in a particular region or data center.

-A network profile is more than just a group of subnets, it defines the networking options and capabilities that are made available to deployed machines based on the network tags in their component YAML.
+A network profile defines the networking options and capabilities that are made available to deployed machines, based on the network tags in the network component YAML in a blueprint.

-You typically define network profiles to support a target deployment environment, for example a small test environment in which an existing network has outbound access only or a large load-balanced production environment that requires a particular set of security policies within a particular IP range.
+You typically define network profiles to support a target deployment environment, for example a small test environment where an existing network has outbound access only or a large load-balanced production environment that needs a set of security policies.
 Think of a network profile as a collection of workload-specific network characteristics.

 Tag matching does not require that network profiles contain capability tags.
 For network profiles that do not contain capability tags, tag matching occurs on the network tags only.
 The network profiles that contain tag-matched networks, or matched subnets for Amazon Web Services and Microsoft Azure, are considered matched network profiles.

-A network profile contains the following types of information.
-While some settings are optional, in a practical production environment they all play an important role.
+A network profile contains the following information.
+While some settings are optional, they all play an important role.

 Capability tags are applied to all networks in the network profile, but only when the networks are used as part of that network profile.
 Capability tags are an optional grouping and naming tool for network profiles.

-Networks, or subnets if you are using Amazon Web Services or Microsoft Azure cloud accounts, are logical subdivisions of an IP network.
+Networks, also referred to as subnets, are logical subdivisions of an IP network.
 A network groups a cloud account, IP address or range, and network tags to control how and where to provision a blueprint deployment.
 Network parameters in the profile define how machines in the deployment can communicate with one another over IP layer 3.

 Network tags exist on the network item itself, irrespective of the network profile.
 Network tags apply to every instance of the network they have been added to, for all network profiles that contain that network.
 Networks can be instanced into any number of network profiles.
 Regardless of network profile residency, a network tag is associated with that network wherever the network is used.